dealforest/CoreMLEasyTryPlayground/README.md

 ![predict vision](https://github.com/dealforest/CoreMLEasyTryPlayground/raw/master/images/predict_vision.png)

+### CoreML_CVPixelBuffer
+This feature uses CoreML.framework to execute prediction by `CVPixelBuffer` on a model.

-### CoreML
+### CoreML_MLMultiArray
-This feature uses CoreML.framework to execute prediction on a model.
+This feature uses CoreML.framework to execute prediction by `MLMultiArray` on a model.
+⚠️ I don't recommend using `MLMultiArray` directly.

 ### drawingImageWithVision